 POTS dying off: Rising costs, decreasing demands

 While faxing is still a top-used channel in many health care and retail settings, the POTS lines traditionally used to support it are nearing their end of life.
-Many top-tier telecom service providers are actually phasing out copper POTS lines in favor of the alternative: more robust fiber and IP-based networks for fax transmission.
+Many top-tier telecom service providers are actually phasing out copper POTS lines in favor of the alternative: more robust fiber and IP-based networks for modern fax transmission.

-trusted tablets pharmacy "Having to maintain two networks – one legacy, one modern – diverts resources away from new deployments," explained FCC Chairman Ajit Pai.
+"Having to maintain two networks – one legacy, one modern – diverts resources away from new deployments," explained FCC Chairman Ajit Pai.

-buy viagra online canada "Having to maintain two networks – one legacy, one modern – diverts resources away from new deployments," explained FCC Chairman Ajit Pai.
+"Having to maintain two networks – one legacy, one modern – diverts resources away from new deployments," explained FCC Chairman Ajit Pai.
 "By definition, every dollar that is spent maintaining fading copper networks cannot be spent on fiber."

 The problem with faxing over IP-based services